ppresto/field-workshops-consul/docs/slides/multi-cloud/consul-oss/consul-1.md

 ???
 Summary:

-Weve solved some issues with service discovery, but we are still trying to get to the end game.
-How can we connect all these services together.
+Using Service Discovery we can solve some of the IP challenges.
+Especially in our newer greenfield deployments.
+But How can we connect all our services together.

-We are very much : Crawl - Walk - Run
-Its a journey, we start out with service discovery.
-70-80% of client workloads are related to things like getting F5 LB pool updates, or Nginx, HAProxy config updated.
+Adopting Consul is very much : Crawl - Walk - Run Story Initially 70% of client workloads are related to things like getting F5 LB pool updates, or Nginx, HAProxy config updated.

-Many new Greenfield deployments using cloud K8s services are using more advanced mesh capabilities.
-Not being tied to a scheduler or orchestrator allow us to not be tied to that journey but the whole show.
+Many new Greenfield deployments using cloud K8s services are using more advanced discovery and mesh capabilities.
+Consul Not being tied to a scheduler or orchestrator allow us to not be tied to just that platform but your whole env.

 ---
 name: Live-Demo